mydopico/datasciencecoursera/README.md

 # datasciencecoursera
-Course projects for Data Science specialization of Coursera
+Course projects for Data Science specialization on Coursera